ACHELOUS m Greek Mythology (Latinized)From Greek

 Krishna.

-"prince" from Old Norse.
-In Norse mythology Balder was the son of
+baldr meaning "brave, bold".
+In Norse mythology Balder was the handsome son of

 Odin and

 Frigg.
 Because of the disturbing dreams he had when he was young, his mother extracted an oath from every thing in the world that it would not harm him.
-However the evil fire god
+However the devious god

 Loki learned that she had overlooked mistletoe.
-Being jealous, he tricked the blind god Hoder into throwing a branch of mistletoe at Balder, which killed him.
+Being jealous, he tricked the blind god

-BALTHAZAR m Judeo-Christian LegendVariant of
+Balthazar m Judeo-Christian-Islamic LegendVariant of

-BELSHAZZAR.
+Belshazzar.
 Balthazar is the name traditionally assigned to one of the wise men (also known as the Magi, or three kings) who visited the newborn

 Jesus.
 He was said to have come from Arabia.
+This name was utilized by Shakespeare for minor characters in

 Βαρλαάμ) was a 3rd-century hermit who converted Josaphat, the son of an Indian king, to Christianity.
 The story is based on that of the Buddha.
 This name was also borne by two saints.

-BASAJAUN m MythologyMeans
+Basajaun m Basque MythologyMeans

 "lord of the woods" from Basque